t3kit/t3kit/test/README.md

 Note:

-	- Above steps are for Ubuntu 14.04
+	- Above steps are for Ubuntu 14.04 and above
 	- If you use other operating system, download the Selenium server and chrome driver that are compatible to each others and support with your running operating system.